Azure/mlops-v2/QUICKSTART.md

    Input: Trained model and the deploy flag.
    Output: Registered model in Azure Machine Learning.**

-## Inner / Outer Loop: Moving to Production - Azure DevOps
+## Inner / Outer Loop: Moving to Production - GitHub Actions
 ---

    1. Go to the GitHub Actions tab.

    ![GHA Tab](./images/GHATab.png)

  2. Select either the "deploy-batch-endpoint-pipeline" or the "deploy-online-endpoint-pipeline" from the Actions listed on the left and the click "Run Workflow" to execute the model training workflow.
 This will take several minutes to run, depending on the compute size.

+   ![GHA Tab](./images/onlineEndpoint.png)

    Once completed, a successful run will deploy the model trained in the previous step to either a batch or online endpoint, depending on which workflow is run.

-   ![GHA Tab](./images/onlineEndpoint.png)

 ## Inner / Outer Loop: Moving to Production - Azure DevOps
 ---